 - Participate in AASHTO TPM program to acquire NPMRDS data, keep server current, and assist in implementing improved data locations.
-Check changes in network bi-annually. - Participate in the Texas Transportation Institute's (TTI) pooled-funded Support for Urban Mobility Analyses (SUMA), Share synthesis paper of research affecting measuring mobility, working with travel time data, and compliance with BIL/IIJA Performance Measures. - Participate in Performance Measure educational opportunities including monthly webinars, as available.
+Check changes in network bi-annually. - Participate in the MASTER pooled fund study, share synthesis paper of research affecting measuring mobility, working with travel time data, and compliance with BIL/IIJA Performance Measures. - Participate in Performance Measure educational opportunities including monthly webinars, as available.

-- Annual percent of the person-miles traveled on the Interstate System providing for Reliable Travel. - Annual percent of the person-miles traveled on the non-Interstate NHS providing for Reliable Travel. - Annual Truck Travel-time Reliability factor for the Interstate System. - Annual percent of the Interstate System in urbanized areas with a population over 1 million, where person hours of excess delay occur. - Investigate what level the travel time data can be shared with KYTC staff, partners, and public. - Reports and targets as specified in the final PM3 rulemaking. - Submit PM3 results for inclusion with annual HPMS reports. - From KTC: - o Complete Traffic Reliability Methodologies (SPR 22-622)
+- Annual percent of the person-miles traveled on the Interstate System providing for Reliable Travel. - Annual percent of the person-miles traveled on the non-Interstate NHS providing for Reliable Travel. - Annual Truck Travel-time Reliability factor for the Interstate System. - Annual percent of the Interstate System in urbanized areas with a population over 1 million, where person hours of excess delay occur. - Investigate what level the travel time data can be shared with KYTC staff, partners, and public. - Incorporate necessary findings from AASHTO Census Transportation Solutions. - Reports and targets as specified in the final PM3 rulemaking. - Submit PM3 results for inclusion with annual HPMS reports.

-PERSONNEL \$22,500
+PERSONNEL \$12,000

-OUTSOURCED
+OUTSOURCED Q12,000

-PERSONNEL \$77,500
+PERSONNEL \$152,000

-OTHER \$5,000
+OTHER \$26,000

-TOTAL \$105,000
+TOTAL \$190,000

-CHAPTER 10 Performance Measures and Congestion/Mobility Analysis RESPONSIBLE UNIT Division of Planning Multimodal Programs Branch
+CHAPTER 10 Performance Measures and Congestion/Mobility Analysis

-- \$67,500 for Kentucky Transportation Center to process HERE Data for bi-annual update of Congestion Performance Measures (odd years only) - \$77,500 for purchase of HERE Data for Congestion Performance Measures (even years only)
+- \$82,000 for Kentucky Transportation Center to process HERE Data and conflation of HERE data to the HIS network. - \$70,000 for purchase of HERE Data for Congestion Performance Measures.

-\$5,000 Other Operational Costs For items such as travel, mileage, equipment, and other cost directly associated to the completion of this work chapter.
+- \$25,000 for AASHTO Census Transportation Solutions (per year, from FY 2025 FY 2029) - \$1,000 Other Operational Costs - For items such as travel, mileage, equipment, and other cost directly associated to the completion of this work chapter.